duk42111/Wingmen/README.md

 Tiffany Tso

 Contributions:
-Taumer Anabtawi - GSM Library, Radio Libraries, Main program William Stevers - Motion Library, LED libraries
+Taumer Anabtawi and Tiffany Tso - GSM Library, Radio Libraries, Main program William Stevers and Tiffany Tso- Motion Library, LED libraries

 All work was done in collaboration locally.
 Commit log is not a representation of individual workload.
 All commits were done jointly with heavy communication.